zombodb/zombodb/README.md

 # [![ZomboDB](logo.png)](http://www.zombodb.com/) [![Build Status](https://travis-ci.org/zombodb/zombodb.svg?branch=master)](https://travis-ci.org/zombodb/zombodb/branches)

-(This branch is for Elasticsearch 2.4.6)
+(This branch is for Elasticsearch 5.6.4)

-## Upgrading from v3.x and ES 1.7?
+## Upgrading from ES 1.7 or ES 2.4?

-If you are upgrading from a previous version of ZomboDB, that likely means you're also upgrading from ES 1.7.

-In short, ZomboDB doesn't provide a migration process from ES 1.7 to ES 2.4.6.
-You'll need to drop all of your `USING zombodb` indexes, manually delete all the indexes from your ES 1.7 cluster, upgrade your ES cluster to 2.4.6, upgrade the ZomboDB Postgres extension to v4.0.x and then re-create all your `USING zombodb` indexes.
+In short, ZomboDB doesn't provide a migration process from ES 1.7/2.4 to ES 5.6.4.
+You'll need to drop all of your `USING zombodb` indexes, manually delete all the indexes from your ES cluster, upgrade your ES cluster to 5.6.4, upgrade the ZomboDB Postgres extension to v5.6.4-x.x.x and then re-create all your `USING zombodb` indexes.

 If you require assistance with this process, please don't hesitate to [contact ZomboDB, LLC](https://www.zombodb.com/services/).

-## What's Different with ES 2.4.6+ Support?
+## What's Different with ES 5.6.4+ Support?

+In general, everything is significantly faster.

+Elasticsearch 5.6.4 is generally faster for indexing and searching, and its API has improved such that ZomboDB is able to implement certain optimizations that make everything faster.

-In general, everything is the same.
-All SQL-level syntax is the same, along with ZomboDB's query language syntax.
-Basically, whatever the benefits of Elasticsearch 2.4.6, in terms of performance and general cluster management, are now available to you with ZomboDB.
+All SQL-level syntax is backwards-compatible along with ZomboDB's query language syntax.

-It is important to note that ZomboDB v4 removes support for the SIREn plugin as the developers of that plugin have abandonded it.
-We are working on a clean-room implementation that provides similar functionality and performance for a near-future ZomboDB version.

 ## About ZomboDB